-What Can a Handyman Do in Council Bluffs, IA?
+What Can a Handyman Do Without a License in Council Bluffs, IA?

 Iowa does not license “general contractors” at the state level for most residential handyman/remodel work, but Iowa DOES require state registration for certain construction contractors (primarily for unemployment/tax compliance) and state licenses for regulated trades like electrical and plumbing/HVAC.
 In Council Bluffs (Pottawattamie County), you should expect city-level contractor registration/permits for many projects even if no state GC license exists; trade work still requires the appropriate state license and permits.